 At least two reviewers critically appraised all articles that met the inclusion criteria based on the USPSTF's design-specific quality criteria (Appendix A Table 3).
-49 We supplemented these criteria with the Newcastle Ottawa scales for cohort and case-control studies50 and Quality Assessment of Diagnostic Accuracy Studies (QUADAS) I and II for studies of diagnostic accuracy^{51,52} (Appendix A Table 3).
+We supplemented these criteria with the Newcastle-Ottawa Scale for cohort and case-control studies and Quality Assessment of Diagnostic Accuracy Studies I and II for studies of diagnostic accuracy (Appendix A Table 3).
 We rated articles as good, fair, or poor quality.
 In general, a good-quality study met all criteria.
 A fair-quality study did not meet, or it was unclear if it met, at least one criterion but had no known important limitations that could invalidate its results.
 A poor-quality study had a single fatal flaw or multiple important limitations.
-The most common fatal flaw for diagnostic studies included application of the reference standard to only those who screened positive (verification bias), because when missing data are not random or selective, analysis will generate biased estimates of diagnostic accuracy and generally lead to over-estimation of both sensitivity and specificity.
-We also excluded diagnostic studies for poor quality if studies did not describe the followup of screen-negative persons.
+The most common fatal flaw for diagnostic studies included application of the reference standard to only those participants who screened positive (verification bias), because when missing data are not random or selective, analysis will generate biased estimates of diagnostic accuracy and generally lead to overestimation of both sensitivity and specificity.
+We also excluded poor-quality studies if they did not describe the followup of screen-negative persons.
 We excluded poor-quality studies from this review.
 Disagreements about critical appraisal were resolved by consensus and, if needed, in consultation with a third independent reviewer.

-One reviewer extracted key elements of included studies into standardized evidence tables in Microsoft Excel® (Microsoft Corporation, Redmond, Washington).
+One reviewer extracted key elements of included studies into standardized evidence tables in Microsoft Excel® (Microsoft Corp., Redmond, WA).
 A second reviewer checked the data for accuracy.
 Evidence tables were tailored for each KQ and to specific study designs.
 Tables generally included details on study design and quality, setting and population (e.g., country, inclusion criteria, age, sex, race/ethnicity, risk factors for thyroid cancer), screening and treatment details, reference standard or comparator details (if applicable), length of followup, and outcomes (e.g., cancer yield, diagnostic accuracy, harms).